Jason Iley: Chairman and CEO Sony Music UK and Ireland

 Iley partnered with mental health charity Mind and signed an initiative on behalf of Sony Music, which aimed to increase awareness and understanding of mental health.
 During Mental Health Awareness Week in 2018, Iley announced that Sony Music UK would offer their employees ‘Premium Days’ – two days, in addition to holiday, for personal development.
 This campaign was backed by Sony Music artists.
 Alongside George Ezra, he publicly supported The BRITs when they chose Mind as their 2018 charity partner, commenting, “Mind do wonderful life-saving and life-enhancing work in the field of mental health, so I’m delighted that The BRITs can make a contribution to their vital campaign in schools".
 In a Music Week interview he added, "it's okay to talk about these issues".
 In 2021 Iley spoke to The Telegraph and reiterated his feelings about the importance of mental wellbeing - "We're in an artist and people industry - that's why we have to be aware of the issues".
 Iley also announced the hire of Elton Jackson to a newly created position of Director of Artist and Employee Wellbeing at Sony Music UK, underlining his ongoing commitment to ensuring artists and employees feel well supported.

 Iley stated Sony Music's commitment to supporting the Music Venue Trust's campaign in protecting small UK venues, saying "We recognise the vital role that grassroots music venues play, providing an essential platform for artists to be able to take their first steps and develop their audiences".
 Under Iley's direction Sony Music became the first company in the UK to offer additional leave for parents of premature babies.
 He said of the policy, “We appreciate that it can be an extremely difficult and worrying time for those who experience premature labour and family is of the upmost importance.”
+In 2022, Sony Music announced a £15,000 childcare scheme to help its employees through the cost-of-living crisis, taking the burden off working parents.
+The policy won Best DE&I Initiative at the 2024 Women In Music Awards.

 Jason was the first signatory from the entertainment industry to The Valuable 500 campaign for disability inclusion.
 In 2021, Iley announced the hire of Charlotte Edgeworth as the company's first Director of Diversity, Inclusion and Social Impact.
 Jason said "Charlotte's leadership role reinforces our efforts to ensure our company truly reflects the diversity of our employees and artists".

 Jason Iley was named on Variety’s Power Players Across the World List in 2019.
-He was listed on Billboard's 2022 International Power Players List for the sixth consecutive year, and appeared on the Evening Standard's annual "London's Most Influential People" list in October 2019 for the sixth consecutive year, alongside George Ezra and Ed Sheeran.
+He was listed on Billboard's 2025 Global Power Players List for the ninth consecutive year, listed on the inaugural UK Power Players list and appeared on the Evening Standard's annual "London's Most Influential People" list in 2019 for the sixth consecutive year, alongside George Ezra and Ed Sheeran.

 Iley was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music and charity.